 Religious Education is taught across all years and abilities.
-It is compulsory up to and including Key Stage 4.
-There is the required teaching of Religious Education in Key Stage 5 also but only those taking the AS or A2 will sit an examination in the subject.
+It is compulsory up to and including Year 11.
+There is the required teaching of Religious Education in Year 12/13 also but only those taking the AS or A2 will sit an examination in the subject.
 We teach about belief and faith but there is no expectation of such on the pupil’s behalf.
 All faiths and belief systems are treated with respect and courtesy so theists, atheists and agnostics may feel comfortable and valued within the lessons.

-In Key Stage 4 Religious Education we follow the AQA examination board GCSE in Religious Studies.
+We follow the AQA examination board GCSE in Religious Studies.
 This compares issues within Society and Life with Religious beliefs.
 We consider the beliefs and practises of the Christian and Buddhist faiths as a matter of course through pupils with a good grounding in another faith are welcome to follow the course according to the doctrines of their faith if it is one covered by the exam board.
 Pupils learn how religious believers consider such things as conflict, relationships, human rights and justice.
 We consider secular concepts too to try and ensure a balance of view and understanding.
-Each class has two lessons a week in year 9 and one lesson in year 10 and 11.
+Each class has three lessons over two weeks in years 9, 10 and 11.
 They will sit the examination at the end of year 11.

 Textbook: AQA GCSE (9-1) Religious Studies Specification A